Khawlasidaoui/Employee-Data-Analysis/README.md

 # Employee-Data-Analysis

 # Overview
 Identifying Data Relationships with PostgreSQL.
-This challenge was to determine the number of retiring employees per title and identify employees who are eligible to participate in a mentorship program to help prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age.
+This challenge was to determine the number of retiring employees per title and identify employees who are eligible to participate in a mentorship program to help future-proof a company as current employees reach retirement age.

 # Results
 Looking at the summary data tables constructed: